TNorsang/liri-node-app/README.md

 3) OMDB for movies
 4) Do what it says

-This is an example on how to look up your Favorite Artist's concerts.
+<b> This is an example on how to look up your Favorite Artist's concerts.
 <img src="https://media.giphy.com/media/9u4PAtVkBHgLCe7uWU/giphy.gif" alt="Concert Gif">